Creamy or aged, orange or blue, artisan or not, cheese has been our silent companion for as long as history can recall.

-The highlight of your trip should be the small village of Camembert in the Orne department of Lower Normandy, where a rich variety of cheesy attractions await to be discovered.
-These include the Cheese Museum built in the shape of a Camembert cheese, the Beamoncel – the manor house of Marie Harel (creator of the famous cheese), the Héronnière Farm – Fromagerie Durand and the President farm where you can indulge in plenty of cheese and learn everything about Camembert, from the history to the making process.
-Complement your journey with a visit to the Cheese Factory in the pretty old town of Livarot.
+The highlight of your trip should be the small village of Camembert, in the Orne department of Lower Normandy, where a rich variety of cheesy attractions await to be discovered.
+These include the Cheese Museum, built in the shape of a Camembert cheese; the Beamoncel – the manor house of Marie Harel (creator of the famous cheese); Héronnière Farm – Fromagerie Durand; and the President Farm, where you can indulge in plenty of cheese and learn everything about Camembert, from the history to the making process.
+Enhance your journey with a visit to the Cheese Factory in the pretty old town of Livarot.

 La Mancha, Spain

-Top off your cheese experience in La Mancha with a visit to Artequeso (Finca La Prudenciana) – a historic cattle and agricultural property in Tembleque where you can learn everything about the manufacturing process of artisan Manchego Cheese.
+Top off your cheese experience in La Mancha with a visit to Artequeso (Finca La Prudenciana) – an historic cattle and agricultural property in Tembleque, where you can learn everything about the manufacturing process of artisan Manchego cheese.

 Emilia Romagna, Italy

-The northern Italian region of Emilia Romana is the birthplace of Parmigiano Reggiano – the “King of all Cheeses”, which alongside Modena’s balsamic vinegar, Parma’s famous ham and Bologna’s patented delicacies, defines one of the finest gastronomic regions in Italy.
+The northern Italian region of Emilia Romagna is the birthplace of Parmigiano Reggiano – the “King of all Cheeses”, which, together with Modena’s unparalleled balsamic vinegar, Parma’s famous ham, and Bologna’s patented delicacies, defines one of the finest gastronomic regions in Italy.

-The distinguished Parmigiano Reggiano has its roots almost 8 centuries ago and nowadays it’s still made using the same genuine time-honored methods.
-A visit to the Museum of Parmigiano Reggiano in Soragna will certainly crown your trip.
+The distinguished Parmigiano Reggiano cheese has its roots almost 8 centuries ago and nowadays is still made using the same genuine time-honored methods.
+A visit to the Parmigiano Reggiano in Soragna will certainly be the highlight of your trip.

 Somerset, South West England

-The most famous Asturian cheese is Cabrales, known for its pungent, strong flavor, but the area features a pretty interesting selection of cheeses including Afuega’l pitu – the oldest Spanish cheese with its headquarters in the municipality of Grado; Casin – made in southern Asturias; Gamonéu – a delicious lightly smoked cheese originating in the village with the same name and many others.
+The most famous Asturian cheese is Cabrales, known for its pungent, strong flavor, but the area features a pretty interesting selection of cheeses, including Afuega’l pitu – the oldest Spanish cheese with its headquarters in the municipality of Grado; Casin – made in southern Asturias; and Gamonéu – a delicious, lightly smoked cheese originating in the village with the same name.

 The Netherlands’ Cheese Markets

 The charming medieval cheese markets in The Netherlands are a feast for any cheese passionate out there.
-Whether you choose to visit the iconic Gouda Cheese Market in the western Netherlands (South Holland) or those located in the northern part of the country, including the traditional Edam Cheese Market, the famous Alkmaar or the one held in the appealing city of Hoorn, you’ll certainly have an excellent experience filled with plenty of culture, entertaining and of course, cheese.
+Whether you choose to visit the iconic Gouda Cheese Market in western Netherlands (South Holland) or those located in the northern part of the country – including the traditional Edam Cheese Market, the famous Alkmaar, or the one held in the appealing city of Hoorn – you’ll certainly have an excellent experience, filled with plenty of culture, entertainment, and, of course, cheese.

-Undeniably the most famous Dutch cheese, Gouda can be savored in its entire splendor at the Goudse kaasmarkt throughout the summer months when farmers, Dutch Cheese Girls and Boys as well as huge wheels of Gouda take over the fairytale-like city, offering visitors a genuine spectacle.
+Undeniably the most famous Dutch cheese, Gouda can be savored in its entire splendor at the Gouda Kaasmarkt throughout the summer months, when farmers, Dutch Cheese Girls and Boys, as well as huge wheels of Gouda bring to life the fairytale-like city, offering visitors a genuine spectacle.

-The 400-year old Alkmaar Cheese Market held each year between April and September on the Waagplein square is an equally delightful affair.
-Here you can combine a visit to the market with a pleasant sightseeing tour and a stopover at the Holland Cheese Museum in the heart of the city.
+The 400-year old Alkmaar Cheese Market held each year between April and September on Waagplein square is an equally delightful affair.
+Here you can combine a visit to the market with a pleasant sightseeing tour and even a stopover at the Dutch Cheese Museum, in the heart of the city.

-If you want to add a bit of history to your cheese escapade, go to explore the wonderful Edam Cheese Market where the magic product is still brought here by boat or horse-drawn cart.
-The city lies only a few km away of Amsterdam, which makes it a convenient day trip from the capital.
+If you want to add a bit of history to your cheese escapade, go explore the wonderful Edam Cheese Market, where the magic product is still brought here by boat or horse-drawn cart.
+The city lies only a few km away from Amsterdam, which makes it a convenient day trip from the capital.

-Beautiful, unique and blessed with stunning natural landscapes and an exquisite cultural heritage which sets it apart from the rest of Spain, the Basque Country is a wonderful setting to explore your passion for cheese.
-The region is widely known for its intense Idiazábal cheese made with sheep milk from Latxa and Carranzana breeds, found in the area.
+Beautiful, unique, and blessed with stunning natural landscapes and an exquisite cultural heritage that sets it apart from the rest of Spain, the Basque Country is a wonderful setting to explore your passion for cheese.
+The region is widely known for its intense Idiazabal cheese made with sheep milk from Latxa and Carranzana breeds found in the area.

-You can visit the Idiazabal Cheese Interpretation Centre situated in the village with the same name in the Goierri Valley, tour the Quesería Aramburu – a traditional cheese factory in the heart of Idiazabal and of course, scour the various authentic family-run farms scattered throughout the enchanting countryside.
+You can visit the Idiazabal Cheese Interpretation Centre, situated in the village with the same name, in the Goierri Valley; tour the Quesería Aranburu – a traditional cheese factory in the heart of Idiazabal, and scour the various authentic family-run farms scattered throughout the enchanting Basque countryside.

-The lovely medieval town of Gruyere in the canton of Fribourg is a delight for anyone in search of an authentic Swiss experience, but most of all, is a paradise for cheese lovers.
+The lovely medieval town of Gruyères in the canton of Fribourg is a delight for anyone in search of an authentic Swiss experience, but most of all is a paradise for Swiss cheese lovers.